 After a serious hit and run accident, you should call the police and immediately file a claim in a serious hit and run accident.
 Even if the damages were not particularly severe, you should also always call the police if your hit and run accident happened while you were driving on a public roadway.
 It is not always known what your insurance provider will do after you file a claim in a less serious hit and run.
 If you file numerous hit and run claims, your insurance company may demand documentation before paying the damages.
 They could also raise your rates due to these filings or if they perceive that you live or drive in a dangerous area where accidents often occur.

 There are many different car insurance companies, and a variety of policies that are offered to different drivers.
 You may have an insurance company that is more understanding, and will not think to raise your rate when you are hit by someone else.
 However, some insurance companies have strict protocols which require them to review your policy every time you file a claim.
 This will often result in higher rates for you and your family.

-If you or a loved one has been in an accident caused by someone else, contact our experienced lawyers at Staver Accident Injury Lawyers, P.C..
+If you or a loved one has been in an accident caused by someone else, contact an experienced Chicago car accident lawyer at Staver Accident Injury Lawyers, P.C..
 Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 We have years of experience working with insurance companies, and we understand how to help you seek the damages you deserve.
 Call us today at (312) 236-2900.